danieltjw/aifutures/README.md

 In my story, Friendly AGI goal is to increase each individuals autonomy and creative potential and will fulfill requests that does so.

+It will make a calculations to see if the request will increase the overall autonomy.

+In places with conflicting request, it may choose to only apply the request at a local area rather than globally.

 ---

 __What if I feel existential doom from transformative AI?__